dobyrch/dbc/README.md

 5. `./a.out` - Run your first B program!

 To make the process less tedious, the `dbrc` script may be used to execute the same sequence of commands: `./dbrc sample.b` (Don't expect anything fancy—it runs that exact sequence of commands, nothing more, nothing less).

+¹FreeBSD and Linux use [different conventions](https://www.freebsd.org/doc/en/books/developers-handbook/x86-system-calls.html) for making syscalls on x86; run `brandelf -t Linux a.out` before executing a binary compiled by `dbrc` on FreeBSD (note that this is only necessary for x86, not x86_64)

+²ARM is also supported, but compiled programs must be linked against libc due to the lack of an integer division instruction on ARM

 Differences between B and C
 ---------------------------